djalbat/xgl/README.md

   display: block;
 }
 ```
-Note that in what follows some of the boilerplate code in the actual example is left out.
-Also note that if you are compiling the examples from within this project, it is correct to use the relative `require('../../index')`.
-Outside of this project, however, you would require the package itself, `require('jiggle')`.
+Note that in what follows some of the boilerplate code in the actual examples is left out.
+Also note that if you are compiling the examples from within this project, it is correct to use the relative require.
+Outside of this project, however, you would require the Jiggle package itself.

-To continue, the `canvas` element is encapsulated in an instance of the `Canvas` class and passed to the outermost `Scene` JSX element:
+To continue, the `canvas` HTML element is encapsulated in an instance of the `Canvas` class and passed to the outermost `Scene` JSX element, which itself contains a `Camera` JSX element and one or more `Part` JSX elements.
+The `Part` JSX elements themselves contain the JSX elements that are actually rendered, in this case a single `ColouredSquare` element:

 ```js
 const canvas = new Canvas();